AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tr>
 <td>
 <p>You can now create granular frequency capping rules, and apply them to different types of marketing communications through rule sets.
 This new capability lets you control how often your audiences receive a message by setting cross-channel rules, that automatically exclude over-solicited profiles from messages and actions.</p>
-<p>Business rules capability is currently only available as a public beta.</p>
+<p>Business rules capability is currently available as a public beta.</p>
 <p>For more information, refer to the <a href="../configuration/business-rules.md">detailed documentation</a>.</p>
 </td>
 </tr>